COVID-19: Masking policy, vaccinations, testing and general information. Learn more

 If you're feeling overwhelmed, ask about our NICU support group.
 Trained NICU staffers and parents of NICU graduates are here to listen to your worries and support you during your baby's stay.

 When your baby is ready to leave, we meet with you and discuss the discharge plan.
 We prepare you to help your baby adjust to life at home.
 We support and guide you through the transition, and answer questions as they arise.
-Once your baby leaves the NICU, the same expert team that cared for your baby in the hospital provides care through the Special Care Development Follow-Up Clinic for as long as necessary.
+Once your baby leaves the NICU, the same expert team that cared for your baby in the hospital provides care through the Special Care Development Follow-Up Clinic (our Preemie Clinic) for as long as necessary.

 Our team of expert pediatricians are ready to serve as your child's primary care physicians.
 We consider it a privilege to care for your baby and your family.